jbalma/pharml/README.md

 # PharML
 PharML is a framework for predicting compound affinity for protein structures.
 It utilizes a novel Molecular-Highway Graph Neural Network (MH-GNN) architecture based on state-of-the-art techniques in deep learning.
 This repository contains the visualization, preprocessing, training, and inference code written in Python and C. In addition, we provide an ensemble of pre-trained models which can readily be used for quickly generating rank-ordered predictions of compound affinity relative to a given target.
+DISCLAIMER: Compounds predicted by PharML.Bind should not be used without consulting a doctor or pharmacist - all results should be considered unverified and used only as a starting point for further investigation.
+Use at your own risk!

 Setup
 ==============================